Australian rules football in Germany: Frankfurt Redbacks

 Formed in Frankfurt by Malte Schudlich in 1995, the Redbacks are one of the two oldest Australian rules football clubs in Germany and were a founding member club of the AFLG.
 They originally wore black jumpers with a vertical red stripe on the front, this has now been changed to red jumpers with a stylised redback spider logo.
 Their homeground is the Frankfurt Ostpark.

 Munich Kangaroos

 The Munich Kangaroos were founded in Munich by Greg Langley in 1994 and was the only German club, except for Frankfurt, formed before the year 2000.

-The Roos made an early attempt to start a league based around Munich, named the German Australian Rules Football Association, beginning with two teams -- the Bayern Blues and Munich Whites.
+The 'Roos' made an early attempt to start a league based around Munich, named the German Australian Rules Football Association, beginning with two teams -- the Bayern Blues and Munich Whites.
 This league did not eventuate, with the Roos and Redbacks coming together to form the AFLG in 1999.
-Munich have played in the AFLG premiership season since the true home and away setup began in 2003.
+Munich have played in the AFLG premiership season since the true home and away setup was begun in 2003.

-The Munich Roos wear blue and white, the traditional colours of both the AFL North Melbourne Kangaroos and the state of Bavaria (Bayern) of which Munich is the capital.
+The Munich Roos wear blue and white, the traditional colours of both the AFL North Melbourne Kangaroos and the state of Bavaria (Bayern); Munich is the capital.

 In the late 1990s/early 2000s, the Roos would also host the Oktoberfest Cup, which was held during the Oktoberfest.